MintaYLu/DDN/README.md

 networks = ddn.ddn(dat1, dat2, lambda1=0.3, lambda2=0.1)
 ```

-For more details and examples, check the three tutorials in the `notebooks` folder.
+For more details and examples, check the [documentation](https://ddn-30.readthedocs.io/en/latest/), which includes three tutorials and the API reference.
+The tutorials can also be found in the `docs/notebooks` folder.

 ## Contributing